imjasonmiller/jasonmiller_zola/content/journal/rust-nrf24l01/index.md

 `N76E003AT20 MCU`.
 I was told that this simply was a newer module and everything should still work --- except it didn't.
 Considering that the {{< abbr title="Transmit">}}TX{{< /abbr >}} and
 {{< abbr title="Receive" >}}RX{{< /abbr >}} addresses were hard coded, they might simply differ on the module I received.
-Instead of going through $2^{40} \cdot 125$ potential addresses or learning about logic analyzers, I decided to back out of this rabbit hole and use an Arduino instead.
+Instead of going through the billions of potential configurations or learning about logic analyzers, I decided to back out of this rabbit hole and use an Arduino instead.

 ### Connecting the devices